CCBDA-UPC/Assignments-2025/Lab08.md

 ### API Gateway creation

 To allow the Lambda function to be accessed by any API Gateway it is necessary to create a "statement" with a unique value for the parameter `statement-id`.
 The Unix command `uuidgen` creates a random value to be used by the command `aws lambda add-permission` which creates that premission.
+Please note the ``` backslashes used in the first command.

 ```bash
 _$ STATEMENT_ID=`uuidgen`